-We ignored Hilda for a while to strip her castle of treasure, and clear out the patrols of Imperial soldiers still hiding in tiny boxes.
+We ignored Hilda for a while to strip her castle of treasure, and to clear out the patrols of Imperial soldiers still hiding in tiny boxes.
 The 80s were weird.
-When we finally did get around to talking to “Princess” Hilda, her Majesthighness ordered us to meet up with Minwu to find Ultima in a place called the Tower of Mysidia.
+When we finally did get around to talking to “Princess” Hilda, her Majest-highness ordered us to meet up with Minwu to find Ultima in a place called the Tower of Mysidia.
 She told us we’d have to find the White and Black Masks to get in and directed us to the White in the palace basement, though we needed Paul the thief’s help to find the secret passage leading in.

 The basement dungeon was a waste of space, stocked with pathetic monsters nowhere near the level of the occupiers of Fynn.
 With full, post-game/post-spoilers access to the wiki, I see monsters with powerful drain attacks and status effects, but it just… didn’t bother us as much as the enemies on the surface?
 What I’m reading here is that I’m supposed to find these monsters daunting, but they simply weren’t.
 In fact, we stripped to our Leathers and started spam-training Holy, the strongest spell you can buy at that point in the game.
 We got it up to level 6 or so for our main three, beyond most of our other attack spells (at 5), and would soon be very happy that we had.

 Now that we had both masks, we had some confusion about how to go about using them.
-See, we knew of a statue in a cave at Mysidia depicting na “Goddess of Rods”.
+See, we knew of a statue in a cave at Mysidia depicting a”Goddess of Rods.”
 We knew the masks would lead us to a rod that would get us to the tower with Ultima, so assumed the rod would have to be used on the statue.
 Whoops!
 What we had to use the White Mask on the statue, with no prompting.
 The reason for this was a magical doppleganger that blocked your path in the nearby cave.
-Putting the White Mask on the statue would get it to stay still long enough for us to give it the Black Mask, which made it disappear.
+Putting the White Mask on the statue in Mysidia would get it to stay still long enough for us to give it the Black Mask, which made it disappear.
 Well when you put it that way it sounds so obvious!

 Kyle tried to get through the next dungeon as quickly as possible, and his efforts (which extended through Mysidia Tower) probably allowed us to get to the final dungeon as quickly as we did.
 Strangely enough, there was nothing guarding the rod, so we took it, teleported out and we made our way north, where we were promptly swallowed by a Leviathan.

-We never got a good look at the Leviathan, just its one-way innards (which is what the digestive track actually looks like, I say to chastise every other video game set inside a fish), but we somehow lost Leila in the process of being swallowed.
+We never got a good look at the Leviathan, just its tunnel-innards (which is closer to what the digestive track actually looks like, I say to chastise every other video game set inside a fish), but we somehow lost Leila in the process of being swallowed.
 Our party seemed to assume she was dead, but they made this analysis so abruptly that Kyle and I didn’t know what to believe, since Leila dying would be natural but this seemed like a writer’s trick somehow?
 We pressed on and found that we weren’t alone inside the beast: another party of people had been swallowed as well and had outright set up homes inside the gut.
 They had been swallowed because they had brought… another… rod with them…?
 Where did that come from?
 For that matter, how did Minwu get into this tower in the first place?
 What’s going on?
 This is never explained.